 The plight of financial hardship is reaching new levels for millions of American families.
-According to the September 2012 release of U.S. 2011 Census on Poverty, the vast number of poverty stricken Americans remain in a state of poverty.
+According to the most recent Census on Poverty, the vast number of poverty stricken Americans still remain in a state of poverty.

 The unexpected loss of a job or suffering a disabling injury can move an otherwise financially stable family into the grips of unrelenting poverty and financial hardship.
 Left without cash or a means to financially survive the storm, the consequence can mean homelessness.

 In response, the federal Temporary Assistance for Needy Families program (TANF) provides monthly cash benefits to low and no-income families in financial distress.
 The federal government, in conjunction with their local state partners administer the program and distribute badly needed cash to those families that meet the programs financial eligibility criteria.

 For local information on Cash Assistance and other no-income low-income helpful resources, select your state from the list below:

 CASH ASSISTANCE – ELIGIBILITY REQUIREMENTS